-- 2.5.
+2.5.
 Planning obligations are entered into pursuant to Section 106 of the Town and Country Planning Act 1990 (as amended).
-The notable exception is Section 278 agreements, entered under the Highways Act 1980, which relate to off-site highways works. - 2.6.
-A planning obligation is a legally binding document either contained in a bilateral agreement between local planning authorities and landowner(s)9 and other parties with an interest in land forming the application site or set out in the form of an undertaking made by the landowner(s) and other parties with an interest in land forming the application site to the District Council and (if applicable) West Sussex County Council (the County Council).
+The notable exception is Section 278 agreements, entered under the Highways Act 1980, which relate to off-site highways works.

+2.6.
+A planning obligation is a legally binding document either contained in a bilateral agreement between local planning authorities and landowner(s) and other parties with an interest in land forming the application site or set out in the form of an undertaking made by the landowner(s) and other parties with an interest in land forming the application site to the District Council and (if applicable) West Sussex County Council (the County Council).
 Planning obligations enable the local authority to secure the provision of infrastructure or services, or contributions towards them, to support development.
-Planning obligations are used to make an otherwise unacceptable development acceptable, and are only used where it is not possible to address an unacceptable impact through planning conditions. - 2.7.
-Planning obligations should only be sought where they meet the following statutory tests10: - They are necessary to make a development acceptable in planning terms; - They are directly related to a development; - They are fairly and reasonably related in scale and kind to a development. - 2.8.
-The above three statutory tests mean that planning obligations can only be used to enable the provision of additional or renewed infrastructure to create additional capacity in order to satisfy the demands arising directly from that development and to make it acceptable and cannot be used to correct existing pre-development community infrastructure deficits. - 2.9.
-The District Council may (at its discretion) apply contributions secured via planning obligations towards the costs associated with the professional fee and project management costs to fund the planning and implementation stages of delivering new infrastructure (including the process of obtaining all requisite consent orders agreements licences and permissions. - 2.10.
-The number of planning obligations that can be collected to fund a specific infrastructure project or type of infrastructure is limited11 to no more than five contributions12, commonly known as the 'pooling restriction'.
+Planning obligations are used to make an otherwise unacceptable development acceptable, and are only used where it is not possible to address an unacceptable impact through planning conditions.

+2.7.
+Planning obligations should only be sought where they meet the following statutory tests:

+- They are necessary to make a development acceptable in planning terms; - They are directly related to a development; - They are fairly and reasonably related in scale and kind to a development.

+2.8.
+The above three statutory tests mean that planning obligations can only be used to enable the provision of additional or renewed infrastructure to create additional capacity in order to satisfy the demands arising directly from that development and to make it acceptable and cannot be used to correct existing pre-development community infrastructure deficits.

+2.9.
+The District Council may (at its discretion) apply contributions secured via planning obligations towards the costs associated with the professional fee and project management costs to fund the planning and implementation stages of delivering new infrastructure (including the process of obtaining all requisite consent orders agreements licences and permissions).

+2.10.
+The number of planning obligations that can be collected to fund a specific infrastructure project or type of infrastructure is limited to no more than five contributions, commonly known as the 'pooling restriction'.
+The pooling restrictions will remain in force until such time as they are removed from or amended in legislation and government policy.